-The buildings will be constructed with sustainable wood framing materials, which are renewable products that promote healthier buildings.
-Other recycled materials are often available in building products such as drywall, carpet and floor tile.
-Typical construction practices on the site may involve methods designed to preserve resources, such as excess wood and other unused products, and the limiting of waste.
+- The buildings shall be constructed with sustainable wood framing materials, which are renewable products that promote healthier buildings. - Other recycled materials shall be used, when practical and available, in building products such as drywall, carpet and floor tile. - Construction practices on the site shall involve methods designed to preserve resources, such as excess wood and other unused products, and the limiting of waste. - Once occupied, residents shall be provided with a dedicated recycling area for the discarding of their recyclable products. - Property management shall schedule regular collection pickups for the recyclable products to be taken off-site to be processed.

-Once occupied, residents will be provided with a dedicated recycling area for the discarding of their recyclable products.
-Property management will schedule regular collection pickups for the recyclable products to be taken off-site to be processed.
-The property management team will also ensure that all nonrecyclable products are separated and removed from the recycling receptacle prior to processing.
+The property management team shall ensure that all nonrecyclable products are separated and removed from the recycling receptacle prior to processing.